madvadi/madvadi.github.io/README.md

 ![Flate Plate Mesh](plots/Mesh_N_BCs.png)
 *Figure 8: Mesh with a 175 x 90 resolution and its corresponding boundary conditions.*

 The baseline mesh used features a 175 by 90 grid size, with the boundary conditions shown in Figure 8.
 For these turbulence models, it is crucial that the mesh spacing near the wall remains under $y^+ = 1$ to fully resolve the viscous sublayer.
 Using the calculated y-coordinate value for $y^+ = 1$, I applied a simple expansion ratio to cluster the nodes closely along the y-axis.
+For the baseline mesh, close cell center to the wall was 1.4343e-05 meters.

 ### Case using Spalart-Allmaras